 In my experience washing-up liquid seems to work on most stains that aren’t shifted with water only.
 I just rub it on before I put the garment in for a regular wash.
 I find this works quite well on yellowing shirt collars.

 My stain problems really only occur when I discovered the stain a good while after it happened or, worst still, after it’s been washed.
 In my experience once a stain has been washed at a normal setting it’s virtually impossible to shift.
 I did trial using hydrogen peroxide (see below for more info) this week to remove washed-in sunscreen from a pale coloured t-shirt.
 Two applications, one over night and with washing-up liquid seems to have lightened the stain a little but it’s still there.
-I’ll update this blog post when I’ve tried it a few more times.
+I’ll update this article when I’ve tried it a few more times.

 The only caveat to this has been fat-based stains, likes oils and grease.
 If I discover a grease spot I sprinkle the stain with cornflour (talcum powder works too) to absorb the oil that’s lingering in the fabric.
 I then just launder as normal.
 I repeat the cornflour and laundering steps until the stain disappears, which it has always done for me.